-- 1. Appropriate protection measures (e.g., matting) or low psi ground-pressure equipment will be used in wetland areas as necessary to minimize compaction and damage to the soil structure; - 2.
-Rock fill, tree stumps or brush pads will not be used to support equipment in wetlands; and - 3.
-Vehicles and equipment will be clean prior to entering areas near NYSDEC protected waters or wetlands (2012 BMPs, Section 19).
+- 1. Appropriate protection measures (e.g., matting) or low psi ground-pressure equipment will be used in wetland areas as necessary to minimize compaction and damage to the soil structure - 2.
+Rock fill, tree stumps or brush pads will not be used to support equipment in wetlands - 3.
+Vehicles and equipment will be clean prior to entering areas near NYSDEC protected waters or wetlands (BMP Document, Section 19.2.3).

-If the Construction Inspector or Environmental Inspector determines that conditions are unsuitable for normal construction techniques, wetland access roads will be installed using the following equipment options: 1) swamp mats; 2) geotextile fabric and stone; and 3) bridges and flotation devices.
+If the Environmental Inspector determines that conditions are unsuitable for normal construction techniques, wetland access roads will be installed using the following equipment options: 1) swamp mats; 2) geotextile fabric and stone; or 3) bridges and flotation devices.
 The type of access road to be installed in a particular wetland area will be determined by the Construction Inspector and Environmental Inspector at the time of site preparation based on consideration of the following:

-- a) Presence and depth of standing water; - b) Moisture content and substrate composition; and - c) Type and size of construction equipment to be used.
+- 1. presence and depth of standing water - 2. moisture content and substrate composition - 3. type and size of construction equipment to be used.

 All wetland access roads will be temporary and will be designed and installed to provide for complete removal with minimized disturbance to the wetland system.
-Construction details for each type of wetland crossing applicable to Segment 1 and 2 are provided in the Plan and Profile Drawings in Appendix C (Sheet C-611), with typical standards described within the BMP Document (2012 BMPs, Section 19).
+Construction details for each type of wetland crossing applicable to Segment 9 are provided in the Plan and Profile Drawings in Appendix C.